EthanPerello/npc-forge/docs/how-to-use.md

 1. Generate character with basic portrait
 2. Save to library and review portrait quality
 3. Open character in edit mode
-4. Use "Edit Portrait" to refine appearance with text prompts
+4. Use "Edit Portrait" to refine appearance with text prompts (gpt-image-1 recommended)
 5. Try different edit prompts for various improvements
 6. Save changes when satisfied with results